 If you have been charged with or if your child has been arrested for underage DUI in Jacksonville, or Duval, Clay, Nassau, and St. Johns counties, contact Monroe & King, P.A. right away.
 The penalties for underage DUI in Florida are severe and could have lasting, life-altering consequences.

-Call our office at (904) 474-3115 today for a complimentary case review with an award-winning DUI defense lawyer in Jacksonville.
+Call our office at (904) 474-3115 today for a complimentary case review with our underage DUI lawyer in Jacksonville.

 Underage drivers cannot receive jail time for a DUI conviction, but that does not mean they don’t face harsh penalties if they are pulled over for driving under the influence of alcohol and/or drugs.